UKCloud/documentation/articles/draas/draas-sco.md

 - Creation of a VPN to connect to UKCloud

 - Ensuring that the local instances of Zerto are upgraded to remain compatible with the current version utilised by UKCloud.
-You will be notified via the notifications section on the UKCloud Portal when the version is upgraded on the UKCloud platform
+You will be notified when the version is upgraded on the UKCloud platform

 - Local network tuning and firewall configurations